konnov/fault-tolerant-benchmarks/popl17-fmsd17/README.md

 Benchmarks 2017
 =========================

-Here you can find the benchmark set for POPL'17, which are an extended version of the benchmarks from [CAV'15](../cav15).
+Here you can find the benchmark set for POPL'17 and FMSD'17, which are an extended version of the benchmarks from [CAV'15](../cav15).
 Several benchmarks were fixed, as the CAV'15 benchmarks had a few simplifications for safety that broke liveness.
 The benchmarks are written in parametric Promela.
 The modeling decisions are illustrated in our [Spin'13